Carried by the Wind: Tsukikage Ran

 Carried by the Wind: Tsukikage Ran (風まかせ月影蘭, Kazemakase Tsukikage Ran) is an animated action comedy written and directed by Akitaro Daichi, and produced by Madhouse Studios.
 The television series follows Ran and Meow, two wanderers who face all sorts of antagonists in Tokugawa Japan.

 The series started airing on WOWOW.
 Afterwards, it aired as Ran: The Samurai Girl on Animax Latin America and Animax Asia, which also broadcast Bandai's dub across Southeast Asia and South Asia.
 The series is licensed in North America by Bandai Entertainment.
+The anime premiered on Tubi.

 Plot

 Tsukikage Ran comprises thirteen self-contained stories.
 The series follows characters Ran and Meow into a new town, where they encounter some kind of wrongdoing.
 Every episode climaxes with a sword fight featuring the protagonist, sometimes aided by Meow's martial arts prowess.